 - Keep up with production demand for product

 - Solves your specific production challenges

-If the idea of not producing a thing and leaving it up to someone else appeals to you, then leverage contract manufacturing to grow your import/export business.
+If the idea of not producing your product and leaving it up to someone else makes sense for your business, you can leverage contract manufacturing to develop and scale your import/export business.